-Dry powder fire extinguishers have a blue coloured label stating ‘DRY POWDER’.
+Dry powder fire extinguishers have a blue-coloured label stating ‘DRY POWDER’.
 It should also have a sign above or next to the extinguisher that states ‘Powder Extinguisher’.

 Dry powder extinguishers come in foam sizes:

 These extinguishers work by smothering a fire and creating a barrier between the source of the fire and oxygen.
-However, because there’s no cooling effect with a dry powder extinguisher, there’s a small change of the fire re-igniting.
+However, because there’s no cooling effect with a dry powder extinguisher, there’s a small chance of the fire re-igniting.

 They’re suited to open or outdoor environments where there’s a fire risk from several different sources.
 An example would be a garage forecourt or a workshop, where there’s a fire risk present from fuel, vehicles, and chemicals.

 Let us know if you have any questions about dry powder fire extinguishers and what they are potentially used for – we will be more than happy to answer and help you.

 Please use the form to get an instant online quote for your fire risk assessment.

 Call us on 0330 094 7404 or fill out the form and we’ll contact you at a time that suits you.

 We have two guides available completely free of charge to help ensure your business is fire safe.